...

 PET (Polyester)

-Maintain sharp tooling and moderate speeds; dull cutters cause heat buildup and surface whitening during machining.
+Maintain sharp tooling and moderate speeds.
+Dull cutters cause heat buildup, leading to surface whitening or "smearing."

 FR4 (Composite)